Fabulous entertainment in Rochdale town centre, headlined by The Fratellis. Tickets are on sale now.

 Food and drink

 We'll update this section when we have details about the food and drink line-up for 2022.
-In the meantime, you can see the food and drink traders we had at the 2019 festival.

 The Food and Drink Village next to the Town Hall will be open for elevenses, brunch, lunch, afternoon tea, dinner and supper.